-Joey Lowenstein was born on a warm, sunny day in October 1996 in Boca Raton, Florida.
-He was a typical, playful baby and his parents, Norman and Roberta Lowenstein, absolutely adored him.
-His language acquisition was delayed, but he otherwise developed normally until age 2, when he suddenly lost his verbal language communication skills and slipped into his own world.
+Joey Lowenstein was born in 1996 in Boca Raton, Florida to Norman and Roberta Lowenstein.
+He was a playful baby and his parents absolutely adored him.
+Joey’s language acquisition was delayed, but he otherwise developed normally until age 2, when he suddenly lost his ability to communicate and slipped into his own world.
 It was as if a door had slammed shut.
 Joey didn’t even respond when his name was called.
-Joey was diagnosed with autism at 2 1/2 years old.
-It was 1999 and very little was known about autism.
+He was diagnosed with autism shortly after turning 2.
+At the time, very little was known about the diagnosis.

-Joey’s parents immediately sought out the best experts and therapists they could find.
-Joey’s parents read everything, talked to everyone, and hired the best speech, occupational, and behavioral therapists they could find.
-Joey’s dad Norman was determined to find a cure, but eventually realized that none was available.
-Joey’s education became a priority.
-Norman and Roberta knew Joey was very smart because of his athletic abilities and strong desire and ability to learn.
-But his school district did not have a proper program for autistic children.
-Always on the frontline, his parents personally funded a legal battle against the school district to lobby for early intervention plans geared toward autistic children.
-They had a small victory, but decided to move to Texas, where private schools had cutting edge treatments and therapies for autistic students.
-During this period, they also fought and won an unprecedented case against a large health insurance company in Federal Court of Miami, paving the way for families to be compensated across the nation.
+Joey’s parents immediately sought out the best experts and therapists they could find, and his education became a priority.
+His school district did not have a proper program for autistic children, and his parents personally funded a legal battle against the school district to lobby for stronger early intervention programming.
+They also fought and won an unprecedented case against a large health insurance company in Federal Court of Miami, paving the way for families who have children with autism to be compensated across the nation.